Whether you've heard about us from a friend, know someone who went on

 About Adventures in Missions

 Adventures in Missions is an interdenominational missions organization that focuses on discipleship.
-We emphasize prayer and relationships in our work amongst the poor.
+We emphasize prayer and relationships in our work around the world.

-Since we were established in 1989, we have taken over 100,000 people into the mission field, some for as short as a week and others for as long as a year or longer.
-In several places around the world we minister year-round to "the least of these".
-We believe that by giving people the opportunity to hold orphans, bring hope to the hopeless, and pray for the sick, lives are transformed.
+Since we were established in 1989, we have taken over 115,000 people into the mission field, some for as short as a week and others for as long as a year or longer.
+We minister year-round through our ministry bases and strategic ministry partnerships.
+We believe that by giving people the opportunity to step outside their comfort zones and join what God is doing in other cultures and nations, lives are transformed.

 We seek to disciple as Jesus did; our vision is that God would use us to raise up a generation of radically committed disciples of Jesus Christ.